nextcloud/documentation/user_manual/talk/join_a_call_or_chat_as_guest.rst

 .. image:: images/guest-view.png

-You can change your name using the edit button on the top-right by clicking the ``Edit`` button.
+You can change your name by clicking the ``Edit`` button, located top-right.

 .. image:: images/change-name.png